 One way to reduce tension when asking for salary information among friends and acquaintances is to share your own information, however vaguely.

-4. "What do you think a Communications Director at a mid-sized, growing tech company in the hardware space should make in Silicon Valley?
+Example: "What do you think a communications director at a mid-sized, growing tech company in the hardware space should make in Silicon Valley?
 I'm looking for a new job and it would be great to get some ideas."

 If your job role or job title is unique, you're an executive, or you work at a smaller company where salary information is harder to come by, you will have to do a deeper investigation.
 For example, if you're evaluating an executive or management position, or very high profile role, consider comparing it to jobs whose salaries are reported in the public domain.